SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DomHelper_class.md

 *Only supported for [STaaS](xref:STaaS)

 > [!NOTE]
-> Prior to DataMiner version 10.4.5/10.4.0 (CU2), `string` filters were handled as case-sensitive when using the OpenSearch database.
-This was changed so they are always handled as case-insensitive, which is how STaaS has handled `string` reads since its introduction.
+> From DataMiner 10.4.5/10.4.0 [CU2] onwards, `string` filters are handled as case-insensitive when using the OpenSearch database (which is how STaaS has handled `string` reads since its introduction).
+Prior to DataMiner version 10.4.5/10.4.0 [CU2], `string` filters are handled as case-sensitive.

 **Examples:**